Macedonian Speech Synthesis for Assistive Technology Applications: Methodology

 \subsection{RHVoice and HTS}

 RHVoice is an open-source multilingual speech synthesizer focused on bringing free high-quality voices to the visually impaired for use with their screen reader.
 Their focus is on languages for which there is a lack of good voices for this purpose.
 The creator of RHVoice, Olga Yakovleva, and many of the contributors are blind or partially sighted themselves.
 The speech synthesis engine is based on the HMM speech synthesis system HTS \cite{zen2007hmm}, which in turn uses the HMM toolkit HTK used primarily for speech recognition \cite{young2002htk}.
 The system uses context-dependent HMMs to simultaneously model the speech spectrum, the excitation signal, and phoneme durations.
+The target features are the Mel Generalised Cepstrum and band aperiodicities, and the system also models the pitch via the log $f_0$.
 Although the synthesised speech lacks human level naturalness, the synthesis is fully controllable, allowing for changes in speech rate and pitch, thus making it perfect for the use with screen readers.